StrixGoldhorn/LiDAR-Tools/README.md

 4. Change `X_MAX`, `Y_MAX`, `Z_MAX` accordingly to fit data required.

 5. (Optioinal) Set `IGNORE_OUT_OF_RANGE` to `True` to reduce calculations required.

+## RS-LiDAR-16_PointCloudByLayers.py
+[This tool](./RS-LiDAR-16_PointCloudByLayers.py) helps to generate point cloud, separated by layers, from packets captured from a Robosense RS-LiDAR-16.

+#### Dependencies

+This relies on the `dpkt`, `matplotlib`, `math`, and `os` library, which can be installed using:

+`pip install dpkt`

+`pip install matplotlib`

+`math` and `os` are pre-installed as part of the Python Standard Library

+#### What this does

+- Reads user-provided pcap file.

+- Generates each layer of each user-defined frame (one frame every 360 degrees), saves to user-defined folder.

+#### How to use

+1. Upload pcap of LiDAR ethernet stream to same folder as this file

+2. Change PCAP_FILENAME to the pcap name.

+3. Change IMAGE_FOLDER_NAME to the folder name.
+Point cloud images will be saved under IMAGE_FOLDER_NAME/PointCloudByLayer/LayerXY, where XY is the layer number.

+4. Change X_START, X_END, Y_START, Y_END, Z_MAX accordingly to fit data required.

+5. Change TARGET_FRAME_START and TARGET_FRAME_END accordingly to choose desired frames

 ## RPLiDAR-S2_generatePointCloud.py
 [This tool](./RPLiDAR-S2generate_PointCloud.py) helps to generate 2D point cloud from data dumps from SLAMTEC's FrameGrabber application of a SLAMTEC RPLiDAR S2.